by Andrew Robinson

 (Current World Archaeology)

---read a related feature ("Cracking the Linear B code") in BBC History Magazine
+--read my related feature ("Cracking the Linear B code") in BBC History Magazine

---read a related feature ("The code breakers") in Minerva
+--read my related feature ("The code breakers") in Minerva

---read a related feature ("Michael Ventris: the man who deciphered Linear B") in Argo, the magazine of the Society for the Promotion of Hellenic Studies
+--read my related feature ("Michael Ventris: the man who deciphered Linear B") in Argo, the magazine of the Society for the Promotion of Hellenic Studies

---read a related review ("The master decoders", about an exhibition on Alan Turing and Michael Ventris) in New Scientist
+--read my related review ("The master decoders", about an exhibition on Alan Turing and Michael Ventris) in New Scientist

---see also entry by AR on Michael Ventris in The Oxford Dictionary of National Biography
+--see also my entry on Michael Ventris in The Oxford Dictionary of National Biography

 2009: Oxford University Press